quicklooked/quicklooked.github.io/_pages/about.md

             <div class="dexter-FlexContainer-Items   container dexter-FlexContainer--mobileJustifyCenter dexter-FlexContainer--mobileAlignItemStart dexter-FlexContainer--mobileAlignContentCenter dexter-FlexContainer--mobileAlignItemContentStart">
                <div class="text spectrum-Body-1">
                   <div class="cmp-text mobile-padding-top-60 mobile-padding-bottom-40">
-                     <h1><b>About Adobe</b></h1>
+                     <h1><b style="font-family: 'Adobe Clean';">About Adobe</b></h1>
                      <p>&nbsp;</p>
-                     <p>Creativity is in our DNA.&nbsp;Our game-changing innovations are redefining the possibilities of digital experiences.
+                     <p style="font-family: 'Adobe Clean';">Creativity is in our DNA.&nbsp;Our game-changing innovations are redefining the possibilities of digital experiences.
 We connect content and data and introduce new technologies that democratize creativity, shape the next generation of storytelling, and inspire entirely new categories of business.</p>
                      <p><b>&nbsp;</b></p>
                   </div>
                </div>